iHRIS/iHRIS/ui/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ## Config file
+The ui config file sets options for the frontend component of the iHRIS website.
+Available options and examples are listed below.

 ### Header
 There are two configuration options that can be set for the header